giuseppeiacono/OCP-Java-SE-8/generics_and_collections/README.md

 > **WARNING**
 >
-> Collections could be sorted if and only if the objects implements at least one of the interfaces above, as they define
+> If you try to sort a collections of objects for which the total ordering is not defined,
-> the total order.
-In the other cases, the compiler will get something like this when we try to sort the elements:
+> the compiler will get something like this:
 > ```java
-> TestDVD.java:13: cannot find symbol
+> TestCollectionSorting.java:13: cannot find symbol
 > symbol : method sort(java.util.ArrayList<DVDInfo>)
 > location: class java.util.Collections
 > Collections.sort(dvdlist);